NikhilRJ2017/new_lab_website/README.md

 And why this name right,new_lab_website?
 Actually it is the 2nd website which serves the same purpose as that of 1st website (Link:http://gitlab.net16.net)

+Edit:2022
+This was my entry into the development phase, especially the web development